borntofrappe/game-development/02 Breakout/Breakout 1/README.md

 - `atlas` refers to the entire image

-- `tileWidth` and `tileHeight` both describe `16`, for the width and the height of the square describing the individual arrow
+- `tileWidth` and `tileHeight` both describe 24, for the width and the height of the individual sprite

 With these arguments, the function `GenerateQuads` creates an empty table and fills it with quads from the image.
 This by looping through the tiles horizontally and vertically.